reflex-dev/reflex-web/docs/hosting/deploy-quick-start.md

 # Once your code is uploaded, the hosting service will start the deployment.
 After a complete upload, exiting from the command **does not** affect the deployment process.
 The command prints a message when you can safely close it without affecting the deployment.
 ```

+The hosting service does not currently handle database or file upload operations.
+It is necessary to set up an external database use it within your app.

 ## See it in Action

 Below is a video of deploying the [AI chat app]({docs.tutorial.intro.path}) to our hosting service.